 *) The SATA Express (SATAe) successor with 8 and 16 Gbit/s has also been available since 2013, but it did not succeed because of the faster M.2 interface.

-There are actually only two applications where a SATA drive still makes sense.
-1. in older laptops that do not have an M.2 slot and 2. as a fast storage expansion in a desktop PC.
+here are actually only two applications where a SATA drive still makes sense: 1. in older laptops that do not have an M.2 slot and 2. as a fast storage expansion in a desktop PC.

-After I had tested several SATA disks, and none of them achieved write rates over 460 MB/s (although the manufacturers had specified 530 MB/s), I became a bit suspicious whether this could be due to my test system.
+After testing several SATA disks, and none of them achieved write rates over 460 MB/s (although the manufacturers had specified 530 MB/s), I became a bit suspicious whether this could be due to my test system.
 I connected the disks to different SATA ports of my mainboard and performed several tests with different programs (AS SSD, ATTO, CDM).
-Always with the same result, that I did not get good values (especially in the 4K test).
+The resulting values were poor every time (especially in the 4K test).

-I then researched on the Internet and came across an article of a Reddit user, which also showed this problem and could trace the problem back to the AMD X570 chipset.
+I then did some research online and came across an article of a Reddit user, which also showed this problem and was able to trace it back to the AMD X570 chipset.
 The same SATA disk delivers much better transfer rates on a B550 motherboard.

-However, since my test system (see home page below) uses an X570 motherboard (only this currently supports M.2 SSDs of Gen. 4), it does not make sense to test more SATA SSDs here, since not the SSD but the AMD chipset is the bottleneck here.
+However, since my test system (see home page below) uses an X570 motherboard (only this currently supports M.2 SSDs of Gen. 4), it does not make sense to test more SATA SSDs here, since it is not the SSD that is the bottleneck, but the AMD chipset .
 I hope that a future BIOS firmware update will fix this problem.
 Until then, I will post the tests here (status: December 2020).